Back to Blog

 Best for: Users who need per-minute pay-as-you-go pricing.

-Happy Scribe offers both AI and human transcription with pay-per-minute billing ($0.20/min for AI).
-It produces SRT files but doesn't include subtitle burn-in.
+Both AI and human transcription with pay-per-minute billing (~$0.20/min for AI).
+Produces SRT files; no subtitle burn-in.
 Great for occasional use where flat monthly pricing doesn't make sense.

 Strengths: Human transcription option, pay-as-you-go, many export formats.
 Limitations: No burn-in, per-minute costs add up for heavy users.